codeoverflow-org/nodecg-io-docs/docs/samples/twitch-chat.md

     After entering it, click save.

-3. Set the created twitch-chat service instance to the service dependency of the Twitch-chat bundle.
+3. Set the sample's (`twitch-chat`) dependency to be the newly created service instance (of type `twitch-chat`).

-    Select the Twitch-chat bundle and the twitch-chat service in the left bottom menu.
-Then select the service instance that should be used by the Twitch-chat bundle (in this case the name of the previously created twitch-chat instance).

-4. Check the NodeCG logs
+4. Check the NodeCG logs:

     You should see an error or a success message and all twitch messages that are written in the twitch channel that is hardcoded in